-But don’t be fooled by it’s cheapness you can spend up big time if you go out at night to some of the fancy restaurants in Seminyak such as Ku De Ta, Merah Putih or even some of the less well known ones like Biku.
-Going out here especially if you with some hungry kids ( and you like to have a few drinks) will set you back as much as going out at home.
-If your with a group of your mates or girlfriends and are having a big night be prepared to drop a couple of hundred dollars.
+But don’t be fooled by its cheapness you can spend up big time if you go out at night to some of the fancy restaurants in Seminyak such as Ku De Ta, Cafe Del Mar, Potato Head, Mama San or Merah Putih or even some of the less well-known ones like Biku, Kim Soo or Sea Circus.
+Going out here especially if you are with some hungry kids ( and you like to have a few drinks) will set you back as much as going out at home.
+If you are with a group of your mates or girlfriends and are having a big night be prepared to drop a couple of hundred dollars.
 Bali has this funny way of having money slip through your fingers.
-It’s so weird you change $500 Aussie and you end up getting a thick wad of notes and you end up feeling like a millionaire and obviously you start spending like one.
-Its a very odd feeling having millions of Rupiah in your wallet.
+It’s so weird you change $500 Aussie and you end up getting a thick wad of notes and you end up feeling like a millionaire and obviously, you start spending like one.
+It’s a very odd feeling having millions of Rupiah in your wallet.

-One interesting and beautiful aspect about Bali is the religious factor.
+One interesting and beautiful aspect of Bali is the religious factor.
 The Balinese are Hindu and there are ceremonies going on the whole time.
-You can t miss them no matter where your staying.
-More often you will see them dressed in their traditional garments walking int he street accompanied buy the melodic sounds of the gamelan.
+You can t miss them no matter where you’re staying.
+More often you will see them dressed in their traditional garments walking in the street accompanied by the melodic sounds of the gamelan.

-If your like me and you can’t live without your laptop or phone when your away you will be pleased and probably surprised to know that Bali has some fairly decent wifi.
+If you like me and you can’t live without your laptop or phone when you are away you will be pleased and probably surprised to know that Bali has some fairly decent wifi.
 Yes, that’s true. hard to believe but most restaurants and I would say all hotels and I know that all our holiday villa rentals have reliable and pretty fast wifi.
-So if your at all worried about being disconnected from your Facebook or Instagram or work email don’t be!
-Wifi is free and it’s really decent.
-Digital nomads, social media addicts, workaholics and Bali bloggers like me can all rejoice that there is now proper high speed wifi.
+So if you are at all worried about being disconnected from your Facebook or Instagram or work email don’t be!
+The wifi is free and it’s really decent.
+Digital nomads, social media addicts, workaholics and Bali bloggers like me can all rejoice that there is now proper high-speed wifi.